limosek/blockchain-iz/README.md

 If you have a fix or code change, feel free to submit it as a pull request directly to the "main" branch.

-## Lethean software updates and consensus protocol changes (hard fork schedule)

-Lethean uses a fixed-schedule hard fork mechanism to implement new features.
-This means that users of Lethean (end users and service providers) need to run current versions and update their software on a regular schedule.

-**The last hard fork was on March 9, 2019.
-Version 3.1.0 (Congo) or later of the software is required to be compliant with the latest hard fork!**

 ## Sponsors
 Docker              |  GitLab
 :-------------------------:|:-------------------------: